-• Budget increased due to change orders for increased quantities of epoxy cement and to furnish and install blow-off piping and additional joint seals.
-This increase was partially offset by a balancing credit change order for Middle construction.
+Budget increased due to change orders for increased quantities of epoxy cement and to furnish and install blowoff piping and additional joint seals.
+This increase was partially offset by a balancing credit change order for Middle construction and final easement costs.